 the armed services

 SLTC is approved to certify veterans for G.I.
 Bill Post 9/11 benefits, which pays up to 100% of program cost and housing.
 Once you graduate from SLTC and enroll into an apprenticeship program you are eligible for continued VA benefits through the On-the-Job or Apprenticeship Training Program along with also receiving a salary from your employer.

 Most of our students use a bank loan or personally fund their education.
 Contact your local bank or credit union to see if you qualify to obtain a personal loan to cover your tuition and fees for the Electrical Lineworker Program.

-It also employs hundreds of thousands of workers.
 As technology increases, it will require the industry to keep up with demand for power usage, which is projected to increase 23% by 2040.
-Translation: The industry needs a larger workforce, which is a big deal for SLTC graduates.
+The industry needs a larger and trained workforce.

 do you have

 - Must be at least 18 years of age by the beginning date of enrollment.